 All studies must contribute insights into organometallic catalysis science.

-Organometallic Catalysis welcomes submissions of the following article types: Correction, Mini Review, Original Research, Perspective, Review and Specialty Grand Challenge.
+Organometallic Catalysis welcomes submissions of the following article types: Correction, Mini Review, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Organometallic Catalysis, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Tel +41(0)21 510 17 40

 Fax +41 (0)21 510 17 01